 JULIE CARSON: I think sometimes we hold ourselves back.
 I would counsel my younger self or any other woman to not be afraid to jump in.
 Don't be complacent with your role in the organization.
 Look for ways to contribute and have a measurable impact on the business.

-DOMINIQUE HARDY: I think probably confidence in ourselves and support for each other are big challenges.
-For me, I continue to try and self-reflect, try new things, but also seek out a community that will support me.
-That links on the second challenge around support for each other.
+DOMINIQUE HARDY: I think confidence in ourselves and support for each other are big challenges.
+For me, I continue to self-reflect, try new things, but also seek out a community that will support me.

 XIMENA SIQUES: Leadership is mostly represented by men, and women need to prove themselves in that position.
-I think that women and people in general need more education so you can see beyond the cultural (and) religious conventions.
-You can do much more that you've been taught
+I think that women and people in general need more education so you can see beyond the cultural and religious conventions.
+You can do much more than you've been taught.

 NIKI PECNIK: I was reading an article recently where it said that women are faced in the workforce with lower expectations when it comes to their professional life and are subsequently taken less seriously.
 These are the thoughts that lead to women not being given roles of authority.
 Women can’t wait for an opportunity to come.
 We need to go out and grab it and seize the moment because there's nothing stopping us, you know?